CodingKoopa/dptools/Notes.md

   - There are no references to anything like this online that make sense in the context of a message editor.
 This is likely terminology internal to GameFreak.

 #### Body
+This section documents the body of the GMM file, in the `body` element.

 ##### Boilerplate
 Every GMM file seems to have the same boilerplate: